Promoting Your Park

 If you don’t have the resources or need to have a centre for information in your park or conservation area, is there an opportunity to have a program coordinator who can take the education out to the public?

-Depending on your needs, having staff that interact with park visitors as they experience the park can enhance the experience.
+Depending on your needs, having staff that interact with visitors touring the park, trails, or conservation areas can enhance the experience.
 Having someone out in the park who is available to answer questions has the added benefit of someone who can report problems in the park to maintenance staff, and to naturally discourage undesired uses within the park.

 Wakamow Valley Authority manages a diverse conservation area through the Moose Jaw River Valley, a region with a great deal of history.
 The archeological history, the area’s development history, and information about the area’s native species are housed in a staffed office in the park.
-The information centre provides an introduction to the park, and the friendly staff can answer any visitor questions.
-The office is located in an events centre that is also available for private bookings by Wakamow Valley Authority.
-By using some of the administrative office space for park information, park staff can help welcome visitors to the area and teach them about the rich history of this conservation area.
+The information centre introduces the park, and the friendly staff can answer any visitor questions.
+The office is located in an events centre that is also available for private bookings.
+By using some of the administrative office space for park information, staff can help welcome visitors to the area and teach them about the rich history of this conservation area.

 CHECKLIST ITEM